Erick Stevens

-Eric Koenreich (born March 12, 1982) is an American professional wrestler.
-He is known by his ring name Erick Stevens and for his time in Ring of Honor.
+Eric Koenreich (born March 12, 1982), better known by his ring name Erick Stevens, is an American professional wrestler.
+He currently performs on the independent circuit.

 Career

 NWA Florida (2003–2004)

 Stevens debuted in May 2003 after completing his training with Roderick Strong.
 He began working for the now defunct NWA Florida promotion and eventually won the 2005 Rage in the Cage, an annual cage match battle royal that rewarded the winner with a heavyweight championship shot.
 Before Stevens could capitalize and challenge then champion Bruce Santee for the belt, however, the promotion folded.
 Shortly after Stevens was involved in rivalries with both Sedrick Strong and Vordell Walker.

 Full Impact Pro (2005–2009)

 In 2005 Stevens debuted for Full Impact Pro as Steve Madison's tag partner as The Miracle Violence Connection 2005/2006.
 After feuding with The Fast and The Furious (Jerrelle Clark and Jay Fury), the Miracle Violence Connection 2006 took on Sal Rinauro and Colt Cabana in a series of matches that culminated in a loss during a Crystal River Street Fight in May 2006.
 After losing the match, Madison turned on Stevens, giving him a piledriver.
 Stevens and Madison, along with his YRR stable, feuded for the better part of 2006 and capped their bitter rivalry off with a Dog Collar Match in Crystal River, where Stevens was victorious.

 On March 10, 2007 during the Eddie Graham Memorial Battle for the Belts, Stevens defeated Shingo, Delirious, and Roderick Strong on his way to becoming the first FIP Florida Heritage Champion.
 Stevens claimed his entire purpose for winning and defending the belt was to bring back the prestige Florida had lost since its Golden Age.
 After becoming champion he defended it against the likes of Nigel McGuinness, Claudio Castagnoli, and Delirious.
 After months of successful defenses, Sal Rinauro became the new champion after hitting Stevens with his own belt.

 At ROH's Final Battle 2007, Stevens defeated Roderick Strong to win the FIP World Heavyweight Championship.
 Stevens would make successful defenses of the title in ROH against the likes Austin Aries and Bryan Danielson before losing it back to Strong at FIP's Redefined.
 Stevens then came up short in a rematch for the title at "Dangerous Intentions 2008" on April 26, 2008, in a Last Man Standing match.
 Three months later, on July 19, Stevens regained the FIP World Heavyweight Championship from Strong in a Dog Collar match.

 Stevens was defeated for the FIP World Heavyweight Championship by Go Shiozaki at FIP's Heatstroke 2008 on August 23, 2008.

 On December 20, 2008, Stevens teamed with former rival Roderick Strong to defeat Kenny King and Jason Blade of The YRR to win the FIP Tag Team Championship, making Stevens the first triple crown champion in FIP.
 On October 3, 2009, Strong turned on Stevens in a match where they lost the Tag Team Championship to Chris Gray and Tommy Taylor of The British Lions.